drivendataorg/deid2-runtime/README.md

 ### How your submission will run

 Your submission will run inside a virtual operating system within the container that Docker runs on your machine (your computer is the "host" for the container).
-Within that virtual operating system, `/codeexecution/data` will point to whatever is in your host machine's `data` folder. `/codeexecution/submission` will point to whatever is in your host machine's `submission` folder.

-The script to execute the submission will unzip the contents of `/codeexecution/submission/submssion.zip` into the `/codeexecution` folder.
-This should create a `main.py`, `main.R`, or `main` executable binary in the `/codeexecution`.

-Your code should read the `submission_format.csv` and `TODO.csv` files from `/codeexecution/data`.
-On the DrivenData platform, `/codeexecution/data` will have the actual test images, and the matching `submission_format.csv` and `TODO.csv`.

-As mentioned, when you execute the container locally, we will mount two subfolders in this repository into the containter:
+The virtual operating system is isolated from your host machine, with the exception of the contents of the following two directories:
  - the `data` directory is mounted in your locally running container as a read-only directory `/codeexecution/data`
  - the `submission` directory is mounted in your locally running container as `/codeexecution/submission`

-Your `submission.zip` file must exist in the `submission` folder on your host machine in order to be processed when you are testing execution locally.
+When you make a submission, the code execution platform will unzip the contents of `/codeexecution/submission/submssion.zip` into the `/codeexecution` folder.
+This should result in a `main.py`, `main.R`, or `main` executable binary in the `/codeexecution`.
+Your code should read the `incidents.csv` and `parameters.json` from `/codeexecution/data` and save the output to `/codeexecution/submission.csv`.

-Use `make pack-benchmark` to create your submission.
+Use `make pack-benchmark` to create a benchmark submission.
 It takes a `LANGUAGE` argument that can be either `py` or `R`.
 The command zips everything in the `benchmark/<LANGUAGE>` folder and saves the zip archive to `submission/submission.zip`.
-For example, to prepare the example submission and put it into the submission folder, run:
+For example, to prepare the benchmark Python submission, run:

 ```bash
 make pack-benchmark LANGUAGE=py
 ```

-When you run this in the future, you should check and remove any existing `submission/submission.zip` file.
-The `make pack-benchmark` command does not overwrite this file (so we won't accidentally lose your work).
+To avoid losing your work, this command will not overwrite an existing submission.
+To generate a new submission, you will first need to remove the existing `submission/submission.zip`.

 ### Test running your submission locally